Shen-Lab/gcWGAN/Generated_Results/README.md

 * **For_Diversity_and_Novelty:** Contain the generated sequences based on cWGAN and gcWGAN that we applied for sequence diversity and novelty analysis.
 * **For_Generating_Ratio_Analysis:** Contain the generated sequences based on cWGAN and gcWGAN that we applied for generating rate analysis.
 * **For_Rosetta_Analysis:** Contain the generated sequences based on gcWGAN that we applied for Rosetta analysis.
-(For each fold, the 10 sequences are the first 10 sequences in the successful sequence file for sequence diversity and novelty analysis.)
+(For the six folds selected from the test set, the 10 sequences are the first 10 sequences in the successful sequence file for sequence diversity and novelty analysis.)

 ***